 The importance of the integrity and security of HMIS cannot be overstated.
 Given this importance, HMIS must be administered and operated under high standards of data privacy and security.
 The HMIS Lead Agency and Partner Agencies are jointly responsible for ensuring that HMIS data processing capabilities, including the collection, maintenance, use, disclosure, transmission and destruction of data, comply with the HMIS privacy, security and confidentiality policies and procedures.
 When a privacy or security standard conflicts with other Federal, state and local laws to which the Partner Agency must adhere, the Partner Agency must contact the HMIS Lead Agency to collaboratively update the applicable policies for the Partner Agency to accurately reflect the additional protections.

-3.1 DATA ASSESSMENT AND ACCESS
+3.1 DATA CATEGORIZATION AND HANDLING

 All HMIS data will be handled according to the following major classifications: Shared Data or Not Shared Data.
 The HMIS Lead Agency will assess all data and implement appropriate controls to ensure that data classified as Shared or Not Shared are handled according to the following procedures.